gausec/KingRailPopGen/analyses/ANGSD/Thetas.md

 ### I will be estimating Thetas values and other neutrality statistics using [ANGSD](http://popgen.dk/angsd/index.php/Thetas,Tajima,Neutrality_tests).
 ---

 > Note: This method requires a SAF file for a given population.
-I created an SAF index file for each population when I estimated [Fst](https://github.com/gausec/KingRailPopGen/blob/main/analyses/ANGSD/FST.md). **All steps below were repeated for each population.**
+Tajima’s D has to be folded, so the SAF index file for each population that I created when estimating [Fst](https://github.com/gausec/KingRailPopGen/blob/main/analyses/ANGSD/FST.md) can't be used here. **All steps below were repeated for each population.**
 &nbsp;
 &nbsp;
 ---